 • Brace: Many find back braces to be helpful in controlling range of motion while promoting good posture.
 These braces offer a support that help to relieve pressure on the vertebrae.

 There are several at home remedies for spinal arthritis and other back pain.
-If you would like more information on spinal arthritis and possible treatment visit www.losethebackpain.com today!
+For more information and possible treatment read Arthritis of the Spine today!